Stealth Update

 Description:

-Adds the ability to update a post without updating the post_modified timestamp for the post.
+Adds the ability to update a post without having WordPress automatically update the post's post_modified timestamp.

 Extended Description

 WordPress maintains a post field called post_modified which tracks the date the post was last edited.
 This value is used by feeds to indicate the latest update to each post or to report the latest updated post.
-Plugins and other manual uses of some of WordPress’s template tags may also reference the post modification date to call attention to posts that have been updated.
-However, if an update is such that you don’t want it to be recorded in the post_modified date field (perhaps due to the update being a small formatting/editing change or fix, or if you just want to keep quiet about an update), then this plugin is for you.
+Plugins and themes may also reference the post modification date to call attention to posts that have been updated.
+However, if an update is such that you don’t want it to be recorded in the post_modified date field (perhaps due to the update being a small formatting/editing change or fixing a typo, or if you just want to keep quiet about an update), then this plugin is for you.

-This plugin adds a “Stealth update?” checkbox to the “Publish” box of any post or pages “Edit Post” admin page.
+This plugin adds a “Stealth update?” checkbox to the “Publish” box of any post’s or page’s “Edit Post” admin page.

 Links: Plugin Homepage | Plugin Directory Page | Author Homepage